Map features

 Click interactions

-Click a marker or cluster to:
+Click a marker or cluster to:- See stakeholder count

 - View names and details